joesixpack/stakewars-III-challenges/11/README.md

 Platform-Governance

 Grant reward hodlers the ability to participate in governance voting via vote-locking.
-Such hodlers earn more rewards by committing their tokens to strictly voting for a set time period of time and actively participate in proposal votes.
+Such hodlers earn more rewards by committing their tokens to strictly voting for a set time period of time and actively participate in proposal votes or by creating proposals.

 Platform-Stability